buildpacks/spec/extensions/project-descriptor.md

 # additional arbitrary keys allowed
 ```

 The top-level `_` table MAY contain configuration about the repository, including `id` and `version`.
 It MAY also include metadata about how it is authored, documented, and version controlled.
-It MUST contain `schema-version`  to denote which version of this API the descriptor is using.
+It MUST contain `schema-version`  to denote which schema version the descriptor is using.

 ```toml
 [_]